 Can You Get A Ticket For Forgetting Your License?

-Penalties for driving without a license vary from state to state, and they may even depend on the circumstances.
+Penalties for driving a motor vehicle without a license vary from state to state, and they may even depend on the circumstances.
 In some cases, you may just face a ticket and a small fine.
 But in other cases, it could be considered a misdemeanor offense that could land you in jail.
-The officer may have your vehicle towed if nobody in the car can produce a valid driver’s license, so even if they decide not to cite you for leaving it at home, it could still be both costly and time consuming as you deal with the impound lot.
+The officer may have your vehicle towed if nobody in the car can produce a valid driver’s license, so even if they decide not to cite you for leaving it at home, it could still be both costly and time-consuming as you deal with the impound lot.

 The best way to avoid all this hassle is to make sure you always have your license with you whenever you drive.
 As long as you can prove that you are a licensed driver, then it won’t be too much of an issue if you find yourself in a situation where the police ask for it.
 It’s also important to keep your license up to date and valid, as expired driver’s licenses can cause serious problems, too.

-After an accident, there is a lot of anxiety, adrenaline, and pain that you may need to deal with while you are trying to figure out the situation.
-When you go to exchange your information with the other driver, you may find yourself in a panic if you realize that you forgot your wallet or purse at home — but don’t worry!
+After an accident, you may need to deal with a lot of anxiety, adrenaline, and pain while trying to figure out the situation.
+When you go to exchange your information with the other driver, you may find yourself in a panic if you realize that you forgot your wallet or purse at home, but don’t worry!

 If you realize that you didn’t have your license with you during the accident, it’s okay.
 Talk to the other driver and explain the situation, while being careful not to make any statements that may be misconstrued as you admitting fault for the crash.
 Stay completely objective.